F13-Kr1pt0n/macbook-pro-touchbar-driver/README.md

 This project is licensed under the **GPL-2.0** license.

-The original driver was written by **Ronald Tschalär** and contributors.
-This fork (MBP14,3 compatibility updates) was created and is maintained by **David Rodriguez**, specifically to restore Touch Bar and keyboard functionality on modern Linux kernels.
+\This fork (MBP14,3 compatibility updates) was created and is maintained by **David Rodriguez**, specifically to restore Touch Bar and keyboard functionality on modern Linux kernels.

 See the file headers (`// SPDX-License-Identifier: GPL-2.0`) for details.